-In this article, I will let you know how to integrate Sublime Text with GitHub via GitHub tools for Sublime Text and then push them on a live site at Cloudways.
+In this article, I will let you know how to integrate WordPress Sublime Text editor with GitHub via GitHub tools for Sublime Text and then push them on a live site at Cloudways.

 Steps to Use Sublime for GitHub on a Live Site